apache/pulsar/site2/docs/concepts-messaging.md

         .multiplier(2).build())
 ```

-The message redelivery behavior should be:
+The message redelivery behavior should be as follows.

 Redelivery count | Redelivery delay
 :--------------------|:-----------